-4.4.2.1 Boxers who are not International-Level boxers shall apply to their National Anti-Doping Organisation for a TUE.
-If the
+4.4.2.1 Athletes who are not International-Level Athletes shall apply to their National Anti-Doping Organisation for a TUE.
+If the National Anti-Doping Organisation denies the application, the Athlete may appeal exclusively to the appellate body described in Article 13.2.2.

-[[]Comment to Article 4.2.2: The Specified Substances and Specified Methods identified in Article 4.2.2 should not in any way be considered less important or less dangerous than other doping Substances or methods.
-Rather, they are simply Substances and Methods which are more likely to have been consumed or used by a boxer for a purpose other than the enhancement of sport performance.]
+[Comment to Article 4.2.2: The Specified Substances and Specified Methods identified in Article 4.2.2 should not in any way be considered less important or less dangerous than other doping Substances or methods.
+Rather, they are simply Substances and Methods which are more likely to have been consumed or used by a Athlete for a purpose other than the enhancement of sport performance.]